Department of Plant and Microbial Biology

 1900s

-Botany curriculum is taught as a component of the Botanical Instruction program.
+Botany curriculum was taught as a component of the botanical instruction program.

 1910s

-Botanical Instruction and Botany programs were separated.
-Botany classes were taught as a part of the Agriculture curriculum.
+The botanical instruction and botany programs were separated.
+Botany classes were taught as a part of the agriculture curriculum.

-Dr. Wells was hired as head the Department of Botany and Plant Pathology in 1919 (known later as the Department of Plant Biology).
+Ecologist Bertram Whittier Wells was hired as head the Department of Botany and Plant Pathology in 1919, known later as the Department of Plant Biology.
 He taught at NC State until 1954.

 1920s